-Graduates of the Doctor of Education program will develop educational visions and skills in leading K-12 educational institutions of the 21st century.
-They will refine their understanding of and leadership skills in relation to diversity, inclusiveness, globalism in education, social responsiveness, and data-based decision making.
-They will become knowledgeable of the most recent developments in the field of education, personnel development, and leadership, broadly defined; will learn how to assess and alter their organization’s practices; and will have the capacity to initiate and implement research-based policies and best practice programs to benefit students, schools and communities.
+Candidates in the Doctor of Education program learn advanced research and practice skills for leading education and related institutions of the 21st century.
+They refine their understanding of effective leadership in organizations that value educational diversity, inclusiveness, globalism, social responsiveness, and evidence-based practices.
+They become knowledgeable about recent professional and research trends across multiple levels and fields of education; learn how to be responsive to their organization’s vision and needs; and have the capacity to initiate and implement research-based policies and best practice programs to benefit students, schools, communities, programs, and educational organizations.

 What to Expect

 Our Doctor of Education degree is earned by engaging in intensive study of research design and content knowledge, culminating in the development, implementation, and completion of an approved doctoral dissertation.
-The program is designed to increase the student’s level of professional expertise in the fields of school and district/regional leadership and to develop the skills necessary to initiate and implement sound educational policy and research-based programs through supervisory, curricular, and/or administrative roles.
+The program is designed to support scholar practitioners in developing increased professional expertise in educational leadership, and the skills necessary to initiate and implement sound educational policy and research-based programming through program, supervisory, curricular, and/or administrative roles, among others.

-The guiding philosophy of the program is composed of several key components integrated into the program through expectations, coursework and mentorship.
-Students are challenged to work toward integrating the following into their academic performance and professional lives:
+The guiding philosophy of the program integrates several key components into the expectations, coursework and mentorship opportunities in the program.
+These include:

 Structured and strategic inquiry